Annemarie Goedmakers (chairperson)

 an Boekelman (1959) is an experienced executive & supervisory board member with demonstrated skills in the field of finance.
 Executive experience mainly gained in the energy industry (Shell, Nuon, EBN).
 Strong finance expertise in controlling, treasury, internal audit, managerial finance and accounting.
 Special interest in sustainability, development cooperation.
 Currently he holds a number of supervisory board positions across various sectors and industries.

 Tedros Medhin was David’s best friend.
-They attended the Stedelijk Gymnasium in Nijmegen together.
-They were in the same class for five years and travelled together several times.
+They attended the Stedelijk Gymnasium in Nijmegen together and travelled several times.
 Tedros graduated from the University of Amsterdam in Corporate Communications.
 Currently Tedros is program secretary for the Green Livelihoods Alliance.
 This programme aims to ensure that tropical forests and forest landscapes are sustainably and inclusively governed to mitigate and adapt to climate change, fulfil human rights and safeguard local livelihoods.

 Norbert de munnik

 The Board also receives support from the following advisors: